 In conjunction with the acquisition of MOS on May 31, 2018 a \$2,500,000 USD convertible note was issued to the Vendor.
 The convertible note bears interest at a rate of 8% per year, payable quarterly, for a period of three years.
-The convertible note can convert into 13,373,684 CEMATRIX Shares at the option of the holder, at any time, the equivalent of \$0.2375 per CEMATRIX common share.
+Any time at the option of the holder, the convertible note can convert into 13,373,684 CEMATRIX common shares, the equivalent of \$0.2375 per share.
 CEMATRIX may repay the convertible note and may force the conversion of the convertible note upon 40 days' written notice after a period of 12 months, subject to an early payment and forced conversion penalties, as applicable.

 The convertible note is trifurcated into a conversion feature, prepayment feature and host debt contract.
-The conversion feature is an embedded derivatives as the convertible note violates the fixed for fixed criterion because the convertible note is denominated in a currency other than the Company's functional currency.
+The conversion feature is an embedded derivative as the convertible note violates the fixed for fixed criterion because the convertible note is denominated in a currency other than the Company's functional currency.
 The prepayment feature is an embedded derivative as its value is not closely related with the value of the host debt contract.
 The conversion feature and prepayment feature are measured at FVTPL.
 Changes in the fair value of the conversion and prepayment feature will be recognized in profit or loss.
 The host debt contract was initially measured at its fair value and is subsequently measured at amortized cost over the term to maturity using an interest rate of 11.2%.

 The fair value of the conversion feature was determined using a Black-Scholes option pricing model.
 The fair value of the prepayment feature was determined using a modified Black-Scholes option pricing model that incorporates the prepayment penalty and is referred to as the Barrier option pricing model.
-At May 31, 2018 and December 31, 2018 used the following assumptions:
+At December 31, 2019 and 2018, the following assumptions were used:

-December 31, 2018 May 31, 2018
+December 31, 2019 December 31, 2018

-Estimated fair value per common share \$0.07 \$0.11
+Estimated fair value per common share \$0.19 \$0.07

-Common share price \$0.18 \$0.22
+Common share price \$0.34 \$0.18

-Risk-free interest rate 1.84% 1.99%
+Risk-free interest rate 1.69% 1.84%

-Expected life 2.4 years 3.0 years
+Expected life 1.42 years 2.4 years

-Expected volatility in stock price 80.0 % 72.5 %
+Expected volatility in stock price 103.7 % 80.0 %

 Expected annual dividend yield nil nil

 Estimated forfeiture rate nil nil

 Prepayment penalty 5% - 10% 5% - 10%